-Immediate failure errors
+7 Immediate failure errors

-Immediate failure errors are recorded at any time they occur during the test regardless of whether or not the applicant was undertaking an assessable task at the time of the error.
+Immediate failure errors are recorded at any time they occur during either stage of the test regardless of whether or not the applicant was undertaking an assessable task at the time of the error.
 All driving actions resulting in immediate danger to any road user or to property are classified as immediate failure errors and would usually be when the applicant is operating the vehicle carelessly, dangerously or recklessly.
 Immediate failure errors are the most dangerous errors of all, and result in immediate failure of the test.

-Immediate failure errors
+Immediate failure errors include:

-TO intervention Fail to give way

-Failure to carry out an instruction Stops at dangerous position
+Failing to carry out an instruction Stopping at dangerous position

-Collision Fails to stop
+Collision Failing to stop

-Excessive speed Other dangerous action
+Failing to give way Other dangerous action